Gender in Music Psychology

 In total, the dataset included 9066 authors, of whom 5312 were unique.
 Author affiliations spanned 63 countries.
 We also extracted citation counts and Open Access status from Scopus.
 Information on joint first authorship was not available in the data.

 We defined four types of authorship positions: single authorship, first authorship (which does not include papers with a single author), coauthorship, and last authorship.
 Coauthorship includes all positions other than first and last.
 These positions carry different academic prestige: first authorship is typically associated with the primary contributor, while last authorship is often held by senior researchers with established reputations (Tscharntke et al., 2007).
+We note that there might be some ambiguity for two-author papers, where the second author could be either someone who contributed less significantly than the publication or a more senior researcher.
+For the scope of the current paper, as it is difficult from names alone to attribute career seniority and it is more common for last authors to be senior, we assume that last position is the more senior position.

 Results